CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Portainer/README.md

 * Added support for new CI base
 * Edit all vars with __
-* Tested and validated on Docker
+* Tested and validated on Docker Dind

 ### 2024-03-03: New CICD and fixes